liangzhang-keepmoving/SmartDiner/README.md

 ![logo.jpg](Smart%20Dinner%20IOS%20APP%202207556753808125a7cbc82de10fa0cc/logo.jpg)

+- running
+1. Install swift
+2. Clone the project
+3. Click the smart dinner workspace icon
+4. Run the ios app in the simulator

 - Introduction

     Objectives: design a one-stop meal platform to provide a seamless food chain experience and personal food management.